MrNarman/PLP-SOFTWARE_DEVELOPMENT/HACKATHONS/Hackathon1/My-portfolio/README.md

-# July 2025 Cohort Hackathon 1: Portfolio Challenge 🚀
+# Godrick NARMAN Mwani: Portfolio Challenge 🚀

 Welcome to my submission for the PLP Academy Portfolio Challenge! 👋
-This portfolio reflects who I am, what I do, and the journey I'm building in tech.
+This is a clean, personal portfolio website built with HTML and CSS to showcase my skills, projects, and passion in the tech space.

 ---